 Your software product has finally hit the market.
 Now, you want to reach out to more of your customers to generate new leads and increase sales.
-Running a small or midsize software company (an SMB) often requires to implement carefully considered sales and marketing strategies.
+Running a small or midsize software company (an SMB) often requires to implement carefully considered sales and marketing strategies for independent software vendors (ISVs).
 As done effectively, you get to build an organically-growing, loyal customer base that your business truly needs to thrive.

-Here are 7 sales and marketing tips for software companies to reach out to new customers and increase sales:
+Here are 7 sales and marketing tips for software ISVs to reach out to new customers and increase sales:

 #1: Leverage your Website

-88% of consumers research on the web before they make a purchase.
-For this reason, as Googled, you need your website is among the first results they run into.
-Your website, moreover, should be a dynamic tool rather than a one-time experience in the eyes of your visitors.
+Your website should be a dynamic tool rather than a one-time experience in the eyes of your visitors.
 You must furnish it with valuable content that they can feed off.
 That is a fact today that most of the lead generation strategies revolve around website traffic.
-That’s why you need to drive more organic traffic to your website, and convert them into leads.
+That's why you need to drive more organic traffic to your website, and convert them into leads.